bbauska/W3Cx-5of5/README.md

 <h3 id="ch4-2-1">4.2.1 Introduction</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-You\'re already familiar with the concept of objects, but so far we\'ve only seen one simple form, called \"objects literals\" or \"singleton objects\".
-I think we\'ve referred to them as \"simple objects\" in the course.
+You&apos;re already familiar with the concept of objects, but so far we&apos;ve only seen one simple form, called &quot;objects literals&quot; or &quot;singleton objects&quot;.
+I think we&apos;ve referred to them as &quot;simple objects&quot; in the course.
 Here is an example:

 <pre>
 1.  var js1 = {
-2.  courseName**:** \'JavaScript intro\',
+2.  courseName**:** &apos;JavaScript intro&apos;,
 3.  weeks**:** 5,
-4.  madeBy: \'W3Cx\',
+4.  madeBy: &apos;W3Cx&apos;,
-5.  author: \'Michel Buffa\' // no \",\" after the last property!, even if ES5/6 accept it
+5.  author: &apos;Michel Buffa&apos; // no &quot;,&quot; after the last property!, even
+    if ES5/6 accept it
 6.  }
 </pre>

-And we access properties values using the \".\" operator, like this:
+And we access properties values using the &quot;.&quot; operator, like this:

 <pre>
 1.  js1.author
-2.  \"Michel Buffa\"
+2.  &quot;Michel Buffa&quot;
 3.
 4.  js1.weeks
 5. 5
 </pre>

-**However, we haven\'t explained 90% of what is going on, and what we can do with \"objects\".** Our objective in this module, is to explain the most important features of objects, while keeping it simple (more advanced topics will be taught in a future \"JavaScript Advanced\" course, such as prototypes, context binding, etc.).
+**However, we haven&apos;t explained 90% of what is going on, and what we can do with &quot;objects&quot;.** Our objective in this module, is to explain the most important features of objects, while keeping it simple (more advanced topics will be taught in a future &quot;JavaScript Advanced&quot;
+course, such as prototypes, context binding, etc.).

 Features you will learn:

 -   The relationship between JavaScript objects and arrays,

--   What a \"reference\" is in a programming language,
+-   What a &quot;reference&quot; is in a programming language,

 -   How to embed methods in your objects (functions inside an object),

--   The \"this\" object that you very often encounter in Object Oriented JavaScript code,
+-   The &quot;this&quot; object that you very often encounter in Object Oriented JavaScript code,

 -   How to add methods and properties to your objects,